btcpayserver/btcpayserver-doc/docs/ColdCardWallet.md

 ### Quick Setup

 1. Insert the MicroSD card into the Coldcard wallet.
-2. Go to Advanced > MicroSD Card > Electrum Wallet > Native Segwit
+2. Go to Advanced > MicroSD Card > Electrum Wallet > Native-Segwit
 3. Insert the MicroSD card back into your PC
-4. In BTCPay Server, Store Settings > General > Derivation Scheme > `Import from a wallet file`
+4. In BTCPay Server, Store > Settings > Wallet > Setup > Derivation Scheme > `Import from a wallet file`
 5. Browse and select the wallet file earlier exported from Coldcard.
 6. Click `Submit`
-7. Confirm the address match in your BTCPay Server.
+7. Confirm the addresses match the ones shown in your BTCPay Server.

 The Coldcard is now connected to your BTCPay Server.
 Payments go directly to Coldcard.
 The video below shows how to connect your BTCPay store to your Coldcard.